pllee/luc/README.md

 ```

 ###[Luc.Function.createThrottled](http://pllee.github.io/luc/pages/docs/#!/api/Luc.Function-method-createThrottled)
-Create a throttled function from the passed in function that will only get called once the passed number of milliseconds have been exceeded.
+Create a throttled function from the passed in function that will only get called once the number of milliseconds have been exceeded.
 Read the docs to understand all of the config options.
 ```js
 var logArgs  = function() {